-That night we will present the Lillian D. Wald Award to Bert E. Brodsky, Founding Chairman & President of Sandata Technologies, and to Kathy Hirata Chin, Senior Counsel of Cadwalader, Wickersham & Taft LLP.
-The award, named after the public health pioneer and founder of VNSNY, is presented each year in recognition of those who have made significant contributions to the health and welfare of others.
+This year marked 150 years since the birth of Lillian D. Wald, founder of the Visiting Nurse Service of New York, and the event featured the presentation of the Lillian D. Wald Award to Bert E. Brodsky, Founding Chairman & President of Sandata Technologies, and to Kathy Hirata Chin, Senior Counsel at Cadwalader, Wickersham & Taft.
+The award, named after the founder of the Visiting Nurse Service of New York, is presented annually to those who have made significant contributions to the health and welfare of others.

 The Visiting Nurse Service of New York (VNSNY) 2016 Benefit Dinner, “Together, We Can Make a Difference,” was held on Thursday, November 10, at the Waldorf Astoria Hotel.
 The event raised $900,000 for VNSNY Children & Family Services programs.
 WABC- TV Meteorologist Amy Freeze served as the evening’s master of ceremonies.